 Wishmaker House Bed and Breakfast is located in nearby Bellville, about 10 miles away, and offers charm aplenty.
 There are a winery and restaurant on-premises.
 You can read my review here.
 Rates and booking information here.

-You’ll find information about other lodging options, in Mansfield as well as nearby here.
+You’ll find information about other lodging options in Mansfield with the map and booking tool below.

 Where to Eat and Drink in Mansfield, Ohio

 Mansfield has plenty of dining options to choose from, from casual eateries to gourmet restaurants.

 Located on the premises of a blueberry plantation, the restaurant menu offers sandwiches, salads, soups, tapas, and more.
 I was a fan of their desserts.
 While many of the wines are blueberry-based, they also service wines from New York’s Finger Lakes region.
 Get in the Shawshank frame of mind with their Solitary White Wine.
 They are also on the Richland County Wine and Ale Trail.